 Abueltia and I Make Flan by Adriana Hernandez Bergstrom

 Anita breaks Abeula’s special flan dish–and she feels guilty but doesn’t say anything while she’s helping her grandparents mix and cook and share the stories of their past.
 Anita finally confesses what happened and her abuela is happy to know the truth and isn’t mad.
 “A plate is a plate but YOU are irreplaceable.”
-You’ll love the story’s relatable topic, the mix of both languages, the Cuban culture, and the love that bursts through the relationships.
+You’ll love the story’s relatable topic, the mixed languages, the Cuban culture, and the love that bursts through the relationships.

 Take a Breath by Sujean Rim

 Bob can’t fly quite yet.
-He tries, and practices and NOTHING happens.
+He tries and practices and NOTHING happens.
 He starts freaking out that he’ll never fly!!!
 Crow tells Bob he’s been there and knows what Bob needs to do…he needs to take a breath.
 In a funny conversation and practice session, Crow teaches Bob the basics of breathing — noticing your breath and filling your belly, and so forth.
+(Mindfulness!)
 And Bob feels so much better…and soon learns to fly!